How to Apply a Formula to an Entire Column in Excel

 Double click to fill down

-Excel applied the formula in the whole column.
+Excel applied the formula to the entire column.
 It is alligning to the column in the left hand side.
 You can see that Column D contains the data until the row number thirteen.
 This is exactly where Excel will reach the same in the Column E.

 Fill down